zajitschek/metaanalysis/chapters/chapter3.md

 <codeblock id="reshape_data_1">
 The <- arrow sign specifies a definition: e.g. if we want to define the variable 'EXAMPLE' by the number 1, we would write EXAMPLE <- 1.
 Executing 'EXAMPLE' will make R return a '1'.
 If you write 'data' and press enter on your local R (or the 'Run Code' button above on this website), the information stored under 'data' will be displayed.
 </codeblock>

 Now the columns appended with .x contain control groups data values, and these with .y are for the treatment groups (you can rename the columns to make it easier to see, e.g. using the *rename* [function](https://dplyr.tidyverse.org/reference/select.html).

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true)
-We will now use the *escalc* function from **metafor** package to calculate effect sizes.
+We will now use the *escalc* function from the **metafor** package to calculate effect sizes.
 This function allows to calculate various effect sizes or outcome measures (and the corresponding sampling variances) that are commonly used in meta-analyses, including two effect sizes that are relevant to our data and question:

- * "SMD" stands for standarised mean difference, i.e. Hedges' *g* (potentially also "SMDH" for heteroscedastic variances).
+ * "SMD" stands for standardised mean difference, in *metafor* only available as Hedges' *g* (potentially also "SMDH" for heteroscedastic variances).
  * "ROM" for the log transformed ratio of means (Hedges et al., 1999; Lajeunesse, 2011), also named lnRR.

 We calculate them as follows: